abdulla971/MechaCar_Statistical_Analysis/README.md

     * Alternative Hypothesis: The mean of fuel efficiencies for the different types of automatic transmission is not the same across all types.

+Statistical Test

+A one-way ANOVA is used to test the means of a single continuous dependent variable across a single independent variable with multiple groups, similar to categorical data.
+In this analysis our independent variable is the type of automatic transmission, which is categorical data type and our dependent variable is fuel efficiency, which is a numerical and continuous data type.